Aberdeen Harbour: 12th to 16th century

 A port has existed at Aberdeen since at least the 12th century, with the first recorded reference being from 1136, when King David I of Scotland permitted the Bishops of Aberdeen the right to charge a tithe on all vessels visiting the port.
 Located on the estuary of the River Dee, the area initially comprised sandbanks and waterlogged marshes.
 At that time the river entered the area from the south west on a northerly course before turning eastwards towards the sea, featuring a series of channels and islets (known locally as 'inches').
 The channels were also fed by the Den Burn, a tributary of the Dee, which flowed from the north east.
 The port was located on the northern most channel, immediately to the south of the town.
 It is thought that these channels, sandbanks and islets changed position over time, as maps dating from 1661 and 1773 show noticeably different arrangements.

 The area experienced a number of issues which could make navigation into the port difficult.
 Coastal currents and northerly winds would often allow a sandbank to form at the mouth of the river, leaving a water depth of only a few feet.
 The tidal area did not have any protection from easterly storms, and the channel leading to the town was shallow and obstructed.
 The first known improvements to address these issues are recorded in a charter dating from 1281, which indicates that a bulwark ran southwards from the bottom of Shiprow.
 It is thought that this may be the 'Old Pier' which appears on a 1773 plan of Aberdeen.
 Later in 1339, records mention the 'quay of Aberdeen', which was repaired in 1453 and either repaired or rebuilt during 1484.

 The Shore Porters Society, one of the UK's oldest companies, was created to service the harbour in 1498.
 It was established as a co-operative to provide transportation of goods to the centre of Aberdeen for a fixed rate.

+The establishment of trade links with ports in Scandinavia and the Baltic states resulted in improvements being made at the port during the Tudor period.
+This included the installation of beacons at the entrance to the harbour, the clearance of obstructions from the channel and more repairs to the quayside in 1512 and 1526.
+The work of 1526 specified cut stone, suggesting that the earlier quay may have been constructed from rough drystone masonry and timber.
+The port's first cargo-handling crane was erected in 1582.
+During 1595 King James VI issued a charter to raise funding for improvements, with considerable work thereafter being undertaken, including repair of the bulwark, pier, shore and harbour.